AbuseIPDB/laravel/README.md

 ```

 Additionally, be wary of the <a href="https://www.php.net/manual/en/class.argumentcounterror.php" target="_blank">ArgumentCountError</a> that will be thrown if any functions are called with the incorrect number of arguments.

+## Testing

+If using the provided test suite, please note that the test will only run error-free once every 15 minutes.
+The AbuseIPDB API will throw an error if an IP address is reported more than once in a period of 15 minutes, so any report endpoint tests will throw errors.
+Any tests that do not use the report endpoint will still work without any waiting period.